arca-computing/angular-sticky/README.md

 ### Options
 `scrolling-elem` (css selector, default is document) : scrolling element to listen for scroll.
 For example with a ui-view I needed to set it.

+`parent-scope` : if you need to compile child elements that will be cloned (elements with ng-show, ng-repeat, ng-click, all kind of angular stuff attached to it).

 `super-sticky` (true/false, false default) : will keep the element when scrolling, so next will stack under it.